jakobilobi/wsstat/README.md

 ### Go installation

-Requires that you have Go installed on your system.
+Requires that you have Go installed on your system and that you have `$GOPATH/bin` in your `PATH`.
 Recommended Go version is 1.21 or later.

 Install via Go:

     go install github.com/jakobilobi/wsstat@latest

+Note: installing the package this way will always install the latest version instead of a specific releas.
+Also, the `-version` flag won't work since the build step which includes it is not run for this install method.

 ### Binary download